Less than zero? Fed's Powell shows no love for negative rates

 Some analysts threw cold water on the notion that the market was seriously pricing in negative rates.

-Subadra Rajappa, head of U.S. Rates Strategy at Societe Generale in New York, said that while futures markets “are still pricing it in ... we’re looking at very small volumes in fed funds futures out the curve.
+Subadra Rajappa, head of U.S. rates strategy at Societe Generale in New York, said while futures markets “are still pricing it in ... we’re looking at very small volumes in fed funds futures out the curve.
 Even then you are looking at negative rates of one or two basis points, so it’s not in any way suggestive of a policy move that the market is pricing in.”

-Rajappa said that this was probably indicative of “hedges that are being put in place in case the Fed goes in that direction.”
+Rajappa said this was probably indicative of “hedges that are being put in place in case the Fed goes in that direction.”

-Additional reporting by Gertrude Chavez-Dreyfuss; Editing by Chizu Nomiyama
+Additional reporting by Gertrude Chavez-Dreyfuss; Editing by Chizu Nomiyama and Leslie Adler